 Founder and President

 Ian Glazer is the Vice President for Identity Product Management, at Salesforce.
 His responsibilities include leading the product management team, product strategy and identity standards work.
 Prior to that, he was a research vice president and agenda manager on the Identity and Privacy Strategies team at Gartner where he oversaw the team’s research.
 He is the founder and president of IDPro, the professional organization for digital identity management.
 He was also a founding member of the Management Council and Board of Directors for the US Identity Ecosystem Steering Group (IDESG).
 During his decade plus time in the identity industry he has co-authored a patent on federated user provisioning, co-authored the Service Provisioning Markup Language (SPML) Version 2 specification, contributed to the System for Cross Domain Identity Management (SCIM) Version 2 specification, and is a noted blogger, speaker, and photographer of his socks.

-Lance Peterman is the strategy & platform lead for the Identity & Access Management Center of Excellence (COE) at Merck.
-While he has spent over two decades working in various sectors of IT, Lance’s current focus has been in specialized areas of information security, including identity and access management, risk management, cybersecurity, and mobility.
+Lance Peterman is an Enterprise Security Architect at Merck.
+While he has spent over two decades working in various sectors of IT, Lance’s current focus has been in specialized areas of information security, including identity and access management, risk management, cloud & application security, and mobility.
 In addition to being the treasurer and member of the board of directors at IDPro, Lance is also an adjunct professor at the University of North Carolina – Charlotte, teaching software architecture and design.
 His active credentials include CISSP and PMP.